garrandall/popular-music-data/tracks/hey-now--mean-muggin--xzibit-keri-hilson.md

 I ride one in the chamber, with gun on cock
 '6-tre Chevrolet rollin without no top
-Got them hydraulics that's dumping, making it drop California to Virginia, Timmy making it hot (WOOO!!!)
+Got them hydraulics that's dumping, making it drop California to Virginia, Timmy making it hot (WOOO!)
 Taking long rides in the G4 plane
 X Man to the stage, got 'em going insane (Yeah)
 Got the world saying my name